KenT2/pipresents/README.md

          wget https://github.com/KenT2/pipresents/tarball/master -O - | tar xz

-There should now be a directory 'KenT2-pipresents-xxxx' in your home direcotry
+There should now be a directory 'KenT2-pipresents-xxxx' in your home directory

 Rename the existing pipresents directory to old-pipresents

 Rename the new directory to pipresents

-Copy pp_editor.cfg fromm the old to ne directories.
+Copy pp_editor.cfg from the old to new directories.

 Requirements
 ============
 Pi Presents was developed on Raspbian using Python 2.7.
 It will run on a Rev.1 or Rev.2 Pi.
 On 256MB machines display of large images (.jpg etc.) will run out of RAM and crash the Pi.

-I don't know the exact maximum but keep images in the 1 Megapixel range maximum.
-Larger images, greater than the screen pixel size, will do nothing to improve the picture and will take longer to display.
+I don't know the exact maximum but keep images in the 1 Megapixel range.
+Larger images, greater than the screen pixel size, will do nothing to improve the picture and will take longer to display even on 512MB machines.

+omxplayer plays some videos using 64MB of RAM; others need 128MB, especially if you want sub-titles.

 Bug Reports and Feature Requests